How Do I Bring My Random Blood Sugar Level To Normal?

 Chronic fatigue

-You may consistently feel tired all the time if you have issues with hormonal balancing and sugar management.
+You may consistently feel tired all the time if changes in hormone levels and high stress affect hormonal balancing and sugar management, since both can also raise blood glucose.

 What risk factors for diabetes should I watch out for?